Join our live demo!Here

 image source: https://grpc.io

 A message broker is a server that contains a persistent, append-only log that stores messages.
-Think of the message broker as a server that contains different log files that get updated as new data comes in.

 gRPC and message brokers also support streaming.
-This means data can be sent from server to client as soon as the data is produced.
+This means data can be sent from the server to the client as soon as the data is introduced.
 An example of this is sending resized images from the image resizer service to the image watermarking service as soon as the image is resized.
 The image data can either be queued in a message broker or sent in an RPC call.
 In either case, the image data is streamed from the image resizer service to the image watermarking service.